dasunthathsaraqw/Lesstaxi_Travel_Deals_Mini_Project/README.md

 1. Run the Backend:

 Navigate to the backend folder:cd Lesstaxi_Travel_Deals_Mini_Project/backend
-Install dependencies:npm install
+Install dependencies: "npm install"
-Start the backend:"npm start"
+Start the backend: "npm start"

 The server runs on http://localhost:5000.
 You should see:Server running on http://localhost:5000 MongoDB connected